mdfnam/QnA/Ism as a Noun.md

 - **Possessed object:** refers to the item being possessed (the thing that is owned).

 ### Expressing possession
-- This possession is typically expressed by an apostrophe (') followed by an “s” on the possessor, and then the possessed object.
+- **Using apostrophe:** This possession is typically expressed by an apostrophe (') followed by an “s” on the possessor, and then the possessed object.
 This form is used when we want to emphasize the possessor.

 ### Examples
 - **Example 1:** In the phrase 'My *friend's* book', the word "friend's" is a possessive noun, indicating that the book is owned by my friend.